Batsmen under control — for now — at Cricket World Cup

 Players’ nerves at a major tournament surely haven’t helped, because there’s significantly more at stake in every game than there is in a regular ODI series.
 The wickets have not been prepared to be as run-friendly as many (batters) had hoped, along with England’s traditionally overcast and often dreary conditions.

-And in a long, all-play-all 10-team tournament, some players may not be fully letting rip until it really matters.
+And in a long, all-play-all 10-team tournament, some players may not be fully letting rip.

-In the nine days, that magical 500 has been a long, long way off.
+In the first nine days, that magical 500 has been a long, long way off.

 The Associated Press takes a look at what else we’ve learned so far at the tournament: